If you want to have really clean floors in your home, this is the way that the experts say to do it!

 Of course, I have a little story to go along with it.

 Back in the day, when I used to run a branch of a certain green-aproned coffee shop, we had tiled floors that got a lot of traffic and got very dirty.
 We spent hours trying to get them to look presentable, but the cleanliness level really wasn’t very easy to maintain, especially while keeping my labor budget in check!
 All you managers out there know what I’m talking about!
-One day we got a visit from the rep of the cleaning chemical company we used and he gave us a little lesson on how to properly mop our floors.
+One day we got a visit from the rep of the cleaning chemical company we used and he gave us a little lesson on how to properly clean floors.
 That moment changed my life!
 Well, the 10 minutes a day of my life that we spent on mopping and the 30 minutes or so a month that I used to spend explaining to my boss why the floors were always dirty-looking.
 This method really works!

 First of all, it’s called “slop mopping”.
 I know.
 You love it already, don’t you?